zoranbosnjak/asterix-specs/website/templates/struct.md

 - Tables shall not contain duplicated entries.
 - Each table entry shall contain non-empty description.
-- Number of element bits must be sufficient for specified table size, the table however does not need to be completely defined.
+- Number of element bits must be sufficient for a specified table size, the table however does not need to be completely defined.
 - First word in each table row description shall be capitalized ("Like this").
 - No dot '.' is expected at the end of row description.
-- "ascii", "icao", "octal" strings shall have (8,6,3) bits per character respectively.
+- "ascii", "icao", "octal" strings shall have (8, 6, 3) bits per
+  character respectively.
 - "scaling factor" and number of "fractional bits" are checked if optimally defined, for example, the scaling factor of "0.5" is